-Evaluation of Internship /Industrial training Presentation shall be done jointly by Internal and External Examiners.
+Internship/ Industrial training shall be evaluated jointly by Internal and External

-8. Extra Credits: 10
+9. Extra Credits: 10

 Earning extra credit is not essential for programme completion.
 Student is entitled to earn extra credit for achievement in Curricular/Co-Curricular/ Extracurricular activities carried out other than the regular class hours.